The 20 Best Historical Sites in Mumbai

 Sion Fort was built by the British to mark the border between these two territories, on top of a hill overlooking what is now a vast metropolis.

-It may not have the same grandeur of some of the other places on this list and is certainly in need of some preservation, but with its amazing views of the city it’s definitely among the best historical sites in Mumbai.
+It may not have the same grandeur of some of the other places on this list and is in desperate need of some preservation, but with its amazing views of the city it’s still among Mumbai’s top historical sites.

 Mahim Fort, Mumbai, India